andrewjmeier/TableTop.JS/tutorials/markdown/simple_game.md

 ```
 SimpleGame.prototype.playerDidWin = function(player) {
   var token = player.tokens[0];
-  return this.board.getSpacePosition(token.space).x === 9;
+  return this.board.getTilePosition(token.tile).x === 9;
 };
 ```

 If the player's token reaches all the way to the end of the board, he's the winner.
-So we'll just check the x position of the token's space to see if it equals nine (since we have ten tiles on the board starting at index 0).
+So we'll just check the x position of the token's tile to see if it equals nine (since we have ten tiles on the board starting at index 0).

 That's it!
 The game should be complete.
 Make sure that you have webpack running in the Terminal using the command `npm run webpack` and then open the index.html file to try out your new game!